Swimming is often regarded as one of the best full-body workouts,

 Warm up

-This is the key to preventing injuries.
+Warm Up is the key to preventing Swimming injuries.
 You must warm up all your muscles, joints and ligaments before you begin your training.
 Usually warm up consists of dryland exercises, followed by a low intensity set at the beginning of practice.
 If you miss these warm ups you put yourself at risk of injury.

 First Aid for Swimming Injuries